Karbi language: Syllable structure

 Karbi syllables may be the open (C)(C)V(V) or the closed (C)(C)VC.
 Possible onset consonant cluster combinations are as follows: /pl pr pʰl pʰr tʰr kl kr kʰr/.

+Tone and stress

+There are three pairs of tones in Karbi: low (L), mid (M), and high (H).
+Unstressed syllables are often toneless.
+Clitics are toneless, but some suffixes, such as derivational suffixes, tend to have tone.